jack-and-rozz/vocabulary_adaptation/README.md

 ```

 ## Explanation of each setting:
 The scripts used below for our experiments parse the given name (e.g., jesc_sp16000.baseline) and get parameters related to preprocessing, training, and testing.
+This is an example for En-Ja translation.

 * **Out-domain:** Train a model by all source domain training set and evaluate it in target domain.
 ```bash